B.S. Application for Admission

 Restricted OSH courses are: OSH 353, 420, 425, 445, 450, 452, 453, 499, 511, 523, 527, 536, 546, 550, 571, 578, and 591.

-Please read the requirements for admission to the undergraduate OSH program listed on the Application Form and outlined below.
-An application should be submitted only after meeting the admission requirements.
+Please read the requirements for admission to the undergraduate OSH program outlined below.
+An application should be submitted online only after meeting the admission requirements.

-- have completed at least 30 credit hours of coursework that can be directly applied to an OSH degree with a minimum GPA of 2.25.
-Typically applicable courses are OSH University Studies requirements, non-restricted OSH classes at the 100-, 200- and 300-levels and OSH Technical Electives;
+1. have completed at least 30 credit hours of coursework that can be directly applied to an OSH degree with a minimum GPA of 2.50.
+Typically applicable courses are OSH University Studies requirements, required core courses, non-restricted OSH classes at the 100-, 200- and 300-levels, and OSH Technical Electives;

-- have no grade less than a C* in an OSH course; i.e., all OSH grades are A, B, and C;
+2. have no grade less than a C* in all attempted OSH courses; i.e., all OSH grades are A, B, C and pass; unacceptable grades include D, E, I, AU, W, and fail;